cloud-native-toolkit/itzcli/QUICKSTART.md

    - Turbonomic for AWS, Azure and IBM Cloud (id: turbonomic-multicloud)
    ```

-   > Note: it may be necessary to update your token for the Solution Builder API,
-   > which you can do with the command `./itz auth login --from-file /tmp/token.txt --service-name builder `,
-   > after you have visited the Solution Builder website and saved the API token into a file
-   > called `/tmp/token.txt`

-4. List the configuration from `ocpnow` to
+1. List the configuration from `ocpnow` to

    ```
    ./itz configure list